Blackhawks vs. Ducks Prediction & Picks - December 7

 Blackhawks Splits and Trends

-- Chicago has earned six points (3-3-0) in its six games decided by one goal.
+- Chicago is 3-3-0 (six points) in its six games decided by one goal.

-- This season the Blackhawks scored just one goal in five games and they lost every time.
+- In the five games this season the Blackhawks recorded just one goal, they lost every time.

-- Chicago failed to win all six games this season when it scored exactly two goals.
+- Chicago has lost all six games this season when it scored a pair of goals.

-- The Blackhawks have scored more than two goals 11 times, earning 15 points from those matchups (7-3-1).
+- The Blackhawks have scored more than two goals 11 times, and are 7-3-1 in those games (to record 15 points).

-- Chicago has scored a single power-play goal in eight games this season and has recorded eight points from those matchups.
+- In the eight games when Chicago has scored a single power-play goal, it has a 4-4-0 record (eight points).

 Team Stats Comparison